moissonr/facewash/README.md

 # Facewash #

-Chrome extension, copies the current facebook page URL while cleaning it from unnecessary parameters: http://www.facebook.com/123456789
+Chrome extension which copies the current facebook page URL while cleaning it from unnecessary parameters: everything in the form of http://www.facebook.com/123456789